YazanAabeed/DomMutationObserver/README.md

 # DomMutationObserver
-This component needs to handle DOM changes and listen to DOM changes without killing browser performance if this not supported we fall back to simple setInterval action
+Simple wrapper for MutationObserver.
+MutationObserver needs to handle DOM changes and listen to DOM changes without killing browser performance if this not supported we fall back to simple setInterval action

 ### Supported MutationObserver attributes and every event for these attributes: